pingcap/tidb-operator/en/cheat-sheet.md

 ---
-title: 管理 TiDB 集群的 Command Cheat Sheet
+title: Command Cheat Sheet for TiDB Cluster Management
-summary: 介绍管理 TiDB 集群的 Command Cheat Sheet。
+summary: Learn the commonly used commands for managing TiDB clusters.
-category: how-to
+category: reference
 ---

-# 管理 TiDB 集群的 Command Cheat Sheet
+# Command Cheat Sheet for TiDB Cluster Management

-本文提供管理 TiDB 集群的 Command Cheat Sheet。
+This document is an overview of the commands used for TiDB cluster management.

 ## kubectl

-### 查看资源
+### View resources

-* 查看 CRD：
+* View CRD:

     {{< copyable "shell-regular" >}}